6 tips for expats buying a house in Spain

 Heating and Air Con

 Remember that the temperature inside Spanish houses varies massively throughout the year – we were warned about this but weren’t prepared for just how much it differs!
 If you view a property in the hot summer months you might not even give a thought to heating, but we promise you that in January you’ll be freezing if you don’t have a fire or plugin heaters (central heating isn’t very common in Spain).
-The same goes for air conditioning, you won’t be able to cope without it in the summer and it can be very expensive to install, so if you can buy a property that already has air con you will save yourself some money in the long run.
+The same goes for air conditioning, you won’t be able to cope without it in the summer and it can be quite expensive to install, so if you can buy a property that already has air con you’ll save yourself some money in the long run.

 Furnished properties